quiknode-labs/qn-oss/packages/libs/ui/token-gate/README.md

 This is a client-side library, meaning the "hidden" parts of your application will likely still be available in the source code of your application.

-We would love to discuss a more comprehensive gating approach involving a backend library, feel free to file an issue in [our OSS repo](https://github.com/quiknode-labs/qn-oss/issues) if you would like to discuss a use-case.
+We would love to discuss a more comprehensive gating approach involving a backend library, feel free to file an issue in [our OSS repo](https://github.com/quiknode-labs/qn-oss/issues) if you would like to discuss a use case.

 ## Contributing